RobinHerbots/Inputmask/README.md

 <input id="test" dir="rtl" />
 ```

+### onKeyUp option

+Use this to do some extra processing of the input when certain keys are pressed.
+This can be usefull when implementing an alias, ex. decimal alias, autofill the digits when pressing tab.

+see jquery.inputmask.extentions.js for some examples

 ## Compiling with Google Closure Compiler

 First grab the sources from github.
 In the root you type ant.